The Case For Synthetic Sentience

 To predict the future for a new technology like SS, it can be useful to look back on how other technologies have changed the world.
 From the introduction of the transistor in 1947 to today's internet in the 2020s, we can see big steps along the way.
 The transistor was an electronic switch that required far less power to operate than vacuum tubes, and consumed far less space.
 It could be dense-packed onto circuit boards, resulting in higher densities, enabling mobility, as was the case with hand-held transistor radios, consumer electronics such as alarm clock radios and audio/video equipment, and communications devices such as car phones and mobile radios.

 Higher densities also gave rise to ideas for miniaturizing equipment, and soon integrated circuits and microprocessors were born.
 This was a key development, because it meant that higher capacity, lower cost, and lower power consumption were all a function of materials science.
-With steady developments first in multi0layer printed circuit board, and later lithographic manufacturing, increasing densities grew these three properties exponentially, following Moore's Law.
+With steady developments first in multi-layer printed circuit board, and later lithographic manufacturing, increasing densities grew these three properties exponentially, following Moore's Law.

 Soon, computers were "on every desktop and in every home".
 Connectivity was essential, and the internet became a publicly-usable platform for communication and services.
-Eventually, reduction in power consumption and footprint led to hand-held smart phones, and the market filled in all possible devices between desktop PCs and hand-held smart phones.
+Eventually, reduction in power consumption and footprint led to hand-held smart phones, and the market efficiently filled in all possible devices between desktop PCs and hand-held smart phones.

 A key part of the growth of the electronics industry is that, by having the transistor become a component that helped scale-up the tools that in turn accelerated the transistor's impact on the world, it was as if gasoline were poured on a fire-- it burned as hot as possible, and reached out as far as possible, to every corner of the market.